 This law was last updated in 2006 but it still makes no specific mention of the internet.
 To this day, it is interpreted as applying only to betting in the real world.
-I urge caution because it’s always possible that some official at some point will interpret the laws differently and decide they apply to online gambling.
+I urge caution because it’s always possible that some official at some point will interpret the laws differently and decide they apply to Maylasia online betting.

-The government has issued a few edicts to combat online gambling though.
+The government has issued a few edicts to combat online gambling in Malaysia.
 One of these is a strict prohibition of internet café owners from allowing their customers to access internet gaming sites.
 In 2014 the police force of Sarawak attempted to eradicate online gambling businesses.
 Another is an order to banks to identify and block financial transactions to and from known gambling websites.

 A few forms of betting are legal in Malaysia today.
 One of these is pari-mutuel wagering on horse races when done in-person at an authorized racetrack.
 The other form is lottery-style gambling offered by three authorized companies: